Skip to content

 This is called Sorted String Table (SSTable) or Sorted Run in many LSM-tree literatures and implementations.
 However, since our MemTable is not sorted, we just use the term flushed MemTable to avoid confusion.

-The MemTable of generation i is flushed to _mem_wal/{region_uuid}/{random_hash}_gen_{i}/ directory, where {random_hash} is an 8-character hex value generated at flush time.
-The directory content follows Lance table layout.
+The MemTable of generation i is flushed to _mem_wal/{region_uuid}/{random_hex}_gen_{i}/ directory, where {random_hex} is a random 8-character hex value generated at flush time.
+The random hex value is necessary to ensure if one MemTable flush attempt fails, The retry can use another directory.
+The content within the generation directory follows the Lance table storage layout.

-Generation numbers determine merge order: lower numbers represent older data and must be merged to the base table first to preserve correct upsert semantics.
+Generation numbers determine merge order of flushed MemTable into base table: lower numbers represent older data and must be merged to the base table first to preserve correct upsert semantics.

 Region Manifest

-Each region has a manifest file containing epoch-based fencing tokens, WAL pointers, and flushed MemTable generation trackers.
-This is the source of truth for region state.
+Each region has a manifest file.
+This is the source of truth for the state of a region.

 The manifest is serialized as a protobuf binary file using the RegionManifest message.